J-A-G-A-N/ZDP/README.md

 # ZDP 📦

-ZDP is a lightweight Zig library to serialize structured scientific data (slices/arrays) into `.txt` or `.bin` files, designed to be easily read from Python using `readDATA_bin.py`.
+ZDP(Zig Data Protocol) is a lightweight Zig library to serialize structured scientific data (slices/arrays) into `.txt` or `.bin` files, designed to be easily read from Python using `readDATA_bin.py`.
 Perfect for simulations, numerical models, and exporting multi-dimensional arrays.

 ---